mayataka/mayataka/index.md

 This project presents a novel whole-body MPC in which the future trajectory and switching times (contact timings) are simultaneously optimized online.
 We demonstrate that the proposed approach extends the ability of whole-body MPC through experiments.

-- <u>S. Katayama</u>, T. Ohtsuka, "Whole-body model predictive control with rigid contacts via online switching time optimization," [arXiv preprint arXiv:2203.00997](https://arxiv.org/abs/2203.00997).
+Paper: <u>S. Katayama</u>, T. Ohtsuka, "Whole-body model predictive control with rigid contacts via online switching time optimization," [arXiv preprint arXiv:2203.00997](https://arxiv.org/abs/2203.00997).

 ### Structure-exploiting Newton-type method for optimal control of switched systems
 This project proposes an efficient Newton-type algorithm for solving the optimal control problems of switches systems under a given switching sequence.